TonyAnciaux/3D_geotiff_projection/logbook.md

 - deduce features (area, square meters, pool, garden, floors, etc.):
 	- more research required

-- find a way to optimize the speed and memory use
+- find a way to optimize the speed and memory use (cropping)
 - Develop a user-friendly GUI (TKinter?)